Home Compare BXP vs DLR

 BXP vs Digital Realty Trust: Which Stock Looks Stronger in 2026?

 Digital Realty Trust holds the cleaner structural position, with the lead spread across growth and stability.
 BXP still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Digital Realty Trust holds the more constructive position.
-That puts structure and market broadly in agreement — Digital Realty Trust's lead looks more confirmed than conflicted.
+The market setup is currently leaning toward BXP, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with Digital Realty Trust, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in growth, but stability adds another real layer to the result.
-The overall score gap is 10 points in favour of Digital Realty Trust, Inc..
+This is not just a one-metric split: both growth and stability materially support the lead.
+The overall score gap is 16 points in favour of Digital Realty Trust, Inc..

 Trajectory Similarity